LajosPolya/aws-cdk-templates/lambda-handler/README.md

 curl http://localhost:9000/2015-03-31/functions/function/invocations -d '{}'
 ```

+> [!NOTE]
-Note to developers: This Dockerfile is used by some of the deployers, update with care.
+> This Dockerfile is used by some of the deployers, update with care.